falconair/falconair.github.com/_drafts/composingcontracts.md

 Const(10) will always return 10, no matter what date you pass in.
 Date() will simply return the date you pass in to it.
 Lookup("MSFT") will return Microsoft's future prices.
 Note that Lookup is not in the original papers, I added it so I could play around with equity derivatives.

 LiftX functions may be confusing to non-functional programmers.
 Say, for whatever reason, you want to write a contract against the square root of MSFT prices.
 You will notice that there is no square root combinator in Observable.
-Lift(squareroot) will 'lift' the square root function so it will also operate on Observable values.
+Lift2(+) will 'overload' the plus function so it will also operate on Observable values.

 Just for completeness, let's paste the actual scala code here: